 - improve amenities.

 The Conservation Society is open to all who support these objectives.
-Membership is free and there is normally an open meeting at 7.30pm on the last Thursday of the month (except December) at the Lord Nelson Inn.
+Membership is free and there are regular open meetings.
 The Luddenden in Bloom group is supported by the Luddenden Conservation Society.

 The Society also carries out projects in accordance with the above aims.
 Recent projects include:

 - Nature Trail boards

 - Stone at the entrance to the village

 - new equipment in the children’s playground (in association with other local organisations)

 - purchase of a Roll of Honour (in association with the Luddenden Mayor’s Fund)

 - WW1 Commemoration

 The Society was founded in 1975, and is a registered charity (No. 504387).